Operation Trojan Shield: Arrests and reactions

 The sting operation culminated in search warrants that were executed simultaneously around the globe on 8 June 2021.
 It is not entirely clear why this date was chosen, but news organisations have speculated it might be related to a warrant for server access expiring on 7 June.
+It has also been speculated that the date was chosen due to an anonymous blog post – Anom Exposed – published on 29th of March 2021, in which Anom's alleged security was put into question.
 The background to the sting operation and its transnational nature was revealed following the execution of the search warrants.
 Over 800 people were arrested in 16 countries.
 Among the arrested people were alleged members of Australian-based Italian mafia, Albanian organised crime, outlaw motorcycle gangs, drug syndicates and other crime groups.
 In the European Union, arrests were coordinated through Europol.
 Arrests were also made in the United Kingdom, although the National Crime Agency was unwilling to provide details about the number arrested.

 The seized evidence included almost 40 tons of drugs (over eight tons of cocaine, 22 tons of cannabis and cannabis resin, six tons of synthetic drug precursors, two tons of synthetic drugs), 250 guns, 55 luxury cars, and more than $48 million in various currencies and cryptocurrencies.
 In Australia, 224 people were arrested on 526 total charges.
 In New Zealand, 35 people were arrested and faced a total of 900 charges.
 Police seized $3.7 million in assets, including 14 vehicles, drugs, firearms and more than $1 million in cash.

 Over the course of the three years, more than 9,000 police officers across 18 countries were involved in the sting operation.
 Australian Prime Minister Scott Morrison said that the sting operation had "struck a heavy blow against organised crime".
 Europol described it as the "biggest ever law enforcement operation against encrypted communication".

 In 2022, Motherboard journalist Joseph Cox published documents stating that the FBI obtained message data through the cooperation of an unnamed country within the European Union.

 Australia

 About 50 of the devices had been sold in Australia.
-Police arrested 224 suspects and seized 104 firearms and confiscated cash and possessions valued at more than 45 million AUD.
+Australian Federal Police arrested 224 suspects and seized 104 firearms and confiscated cash and possessions valued at more than 45 million AUD.